Ai Accountant

 Lock your payment schedule

-Pick Tuesday or Wednesday as your payment run, communicate, invoices received by Friday evening get paid next Wednesday, keep an urgent queue for genuine exceptions, Source
+Pick Tuesday or Wednesday as your payment run day.
+Communicate clearly: invoices received by Friday evening get paid next Wednesday.
+Keep an urgent queue for genuine exceptions only.

 Clean up vendor master data

-Capture legal and trade names, GSTIN and PAN, MSME registration, bank account proof, applicable TDS section, agreed payment terms, Source Source
+Capture legal and trade names, GSTIN and PAN, MSME registration number, bank account proof, applicable TDS section, and agreed payment terms.
+This master becomes your single source of truth.

 Implement validation rules

-Validate GSTIN format and checksum, verify PAN structure, enforce invoice number uniqueness per vendor, apply basic 2-way matching where POs exist, 3-way matching for goods purchases, Source Source
+Validate GSTIN format and checksum.
+Verify PAN structure.
+Enforce invoice number uniqueness per vendor.
+Apply basic two way matching where POs exist, and three way matching for goods purchases.

 Automate TDS workflows

-Map vendors to sections during onboarding, 194C contractors, 194J professional services, 194H commission, schedule challan payments and Form 16A monthly, Source Source
+Map vendors to TDS sections during onboarding: 194C for contractors, 194J for professional services, 194H for commission agents.
+Schedule challan payments and Form 16A generation monthly.
+The Income Tax Department portal provides updated section references and rate charts.

 Set up status communication

-Send automatic updates, invoice received with reference, under approval, scheduled for payment on date, payment processed with UTR, Source Source
+Send automatic updates at each stage: invoice received with reference number, under approval, scheduled for payment on a specific date, payment processed with UTR number.
+This alone kills most "where is my payment" calls.

 Technology and AI Assistance